Try adjusting your search terms

 Yes, Stonehill offers physical therapy in their HydroWorx® therapy pool, which provides a unique environment for rehabilitation.
 The therapy pool is designed to enhance recovery through aquatic therapy techniques.

-The Hydroworx® pool is utilized for physical therapy as part of the post-acute rehabilitation program.
-It provides a unique environment that allows patients to perform exercises with reduced gravity, which can enhance recovery and rehabilitation.
+The Hydroworx® pool in the Stonehill Wellness Center is a pool with an underwater treadmill that can be raised and lowered for ease of entry.
+The pool is utilized for physical therapy and personal fitness.
+It provides a unique environment that allows individuals to perform exercises with reduced gravity, which can enhance recovery and rehabilitation.

-The goal of the post-acute care program at Stonehill is to help individuals regain or maintain an optimal level of independence after a hospital stay, injury, or illness.
-They aim to provide the highest quality of care tailored to each patient's needs.
+The goal of the post-acute care program at Stonehill is to help individuals regain or maintain an optimal level of independence and return home safely after a hospital stay, injury, or illness.

-Yes, Windsor Park has a dedicated Stonehill maintenance staff that addresses any issues residents may encounter in their apartments or common areas.
-This ensures a comfortable living environment.
+Yes, Windsor Park has Stonehill maintenance staff to addresses any issues residents may encounter in their apartments or common areas.

 The Wellness Center is open seven days a week from 5:00 am to 10:00 pm.
 However, the pool and sauna are only available during staffed hours, which vary throughout the week.

-To set up a pool orientation or appointment for the HydroWorx pool, you can call the Wellness Center directly.
+To set up a pool orientation or appointment for the HydroWorx pool, Wellness Center members can call the Wellness Center directly at 563.690.9640.
 The staff will assist you with scheduling and provide any necessary information.

 The Wellness Center offers group fitness classes that cater to all abilities, ensuring that everyone can participate and benefit from fitness activities.
-These classes are designed to promote health and wellness in a supportive environment.
+These classes include strength training, cardio workouts, yoga, Zumba, and more.

 Yes, the Wellness Center offers options for exercise at home through their Wellness Center YouTube Channel.
 This allows individuals to engage in fitness activities conveniently from their own homes.